 The University strongly encourages entering students to participate in the First-Year Initiative.
 It is the first step in achieving success at UT Martin.

-The First-Year Initiative is directed by the Student Success Center.
+The First-Year Initiative is directed by the Office of Student Engagement .